A bill to reduce Delaware’s real estate transfer tax from 4% to 3% was released Wednesday by the House Administration Committee.

 Delaware currently has the highest real estate transfer tax in the country.

 In 2017, the Delaware real estate transfer tax was effectively increased from 3% to the current level of 4%.
-This decision was made as part of a revenue-generating program aimed at filling a large budget deficit.
+This decision was taken as part of a revenue-generating program aimed at filling a large budget deficit.

 The decision to cut the tax comes after two years of raging sales in the housing market, resulting in windfall tax revenues for state and local governments.

 The market is also faced with rising interest rates intended to slow inflation.
 This has some real estate experts expecting a slowdown in sales, in part due to the lack of new homes.